-General Shipments — Most campus shipments are delivered directly to the Central Receiving Department by the vendor or shipper.
+Most campus shipments are delivered directly to the Central Receiving Department by the vendor or shipper.
 All shipments must have the packing slip on the outside of the package for routing to the correct department.
-If there are questions or special requirements concerning a delivery, a Purchasing buyer can advise on the appropriate manner, place, and terms of delivery to be included in an order.
+If there are questions or special requirements concerning a delivery, the Purchasing Office can advise on the appropriate manner, place, and terms of delivery to be included in an order.

-Radioactive Shipments — Radioactive materials may not be delivered directly to any department.
-All shipments of radioactive material go to the Central Receiving Department for examination by the Occupational Safety Officer and Campus Operations and Business Services, and verification of a CRA (Controlled Radiation Authorization) number.
-After examination by Occupational Safety Officer and Campus Operations and Business Services, delivery is made or the materials may be picked up by the requesting department.
-All shipments must have a Material Safety Data Sheet (MSDS) on the outside of the package being delivered.
+Radioactive materials may not be delivered directly to any department.
+All shipments of radioactive material go to the Central Receiving Department for examination by the Environmental Health and Safety Specialist and Campus Operations and Business Services, and verification of a Controlled Radiation Authorization number.
+After examination by Environmental Health and Safety Specialist and Campus Operations and Business Services, delivery is made or the materials may be picked up by the requesting department.
+All shipments must have a Material Safety Data Sheet on the outside of the package being delivered.

 Certification of Receipt or Acceptance